ziyaocui/MachineLearning/India_air_quality_README.md

-# Machine Learning CA01
-Ziyao Cui

 ## Name of project
 India Air Quality

 ## Project Overview
 This project use dataset related to India air quality in the past 25 years, purpose of this project is to understand air pollution level in India.

-There are different factors that can cause air pollution in India.
+SPM, RSPM, CO2, SO2 are important factors that can cause air pollution in India, using these variables to analyze different pollution level in each state in India.

 ## Instruction
-Please download the India_Air_Quality_CA01.ipynb file and upload into Google Colab to run the code.
+Please download the India_Air_Quality_CA01.ipynb and data.csv file and upload into Google Colab to run the code.

 ## Installation instructions
 Use the following packages: